 - Muddled Identities and Entanglements in the Self: Intersections of Race, Class, Gender and Sexuality

 Doctoral students at the OU, Oxford, and Cambridge are invited to submit proposals for 20-minute presentations, as well as proposals for themed panels.
 Presentations may address, but need not be limited to:

 - Abstract (of no more than 200 words)

 - Speaker biography (of no more than 150 words)

 - Five key words relating to your proposed paper

 ||Please submit via this online form.

-We will aim to let applicants know the outcome of their submission by 6 July.
+We will aim to inform applicants of the outcome of their submission by Wednesday 31st May 2023.